Marcelino Menéndez y Pelayo: Biography

-He was born at Santander where he showed that he was an infant prodigy.
+He was born at Santander.
 His brother said in his memoirs that at the age of twelve he translated Virgil without a dictionary and read the History of England by Oliver Goldsmith.
 At only 15, he studied literature under Manuel Milà i Fontanals at the University of Barcelona (1871–1872), then proceeded to the central University of Madrid.
 His academic success was unprecedented; a special law was passed by the Cortes to enable him to become a professor at 22.
 Three years later, in 1880, he was elected a member of the Real Academia Española, but he was already well known throughout Spain.

 His first volume, Estudios críticos sobre escritores montañeses (1876), had attracted little notice at first.
 He then produced his scholarly investigation Horacio en España (1877), an analysis of Horace's translations in Spanish literature, with a prologue by the prominent critic Juan Valera.
 He became famous through his Ciencia española (1878), a collection of essays vindicating the existence of a scientific tradition in Spain.
 The orthodoxy of this work is even more noticeable in the Historia de los heterodoxos españoles (1880–1886), and the writer was hailed as the champion of the Ultramontane party.
 As the Catholic Encyclopedia (1908–10) described his work, "Every page of his writings reveals a wealth of strong common sense, clear perception, and a vein of wonderful and ever varying erudition.
 Thoroughly Catholic in spirit, he found his greatest delight, he declared, in devoting all his work to the glory of God and the exaltation of the name of Jesus".